Kaguamu/kaguamu/README.md

 Passionate AI-software engineer focused on technology, data science, and AI.
 I create AI-powered apps, automated trading bots, and immersive Roblox games 🕹️.

-Always exploring new tech trends and building projects that turn ideas into impact. 🚀.
+Always exploring new tech trends and building projects that turn ideas into impact. 🚀, blending creativity with to deliver fun and immersive experiences

 ## 💻 Tech Stack: